 The majority of microplastics from textiles are released during the first few washes.
 Fast fashion is based on mass production, low prices and high sales volumes that promotes many first washes.

 Washing synthetic products has caused more than 14 million tonnes of microplastics to accumulate on the bottom of the oceans.
 In addition to this global problem, the pollution generated by garment production has a devastating impact on the health of local people, animals and ecosystems where the factories are located.

 Greenhouse gas emissions

-Textile waste in landfills
+Textile waste in landfills and low recycling rates

-Since 1996, the amount of clothes bought in the EU per person has increased by 40% following a sharp fall in prices, which has reduced the life span of clothing.
 Europeans use nearly 26 kilos of textiles and discard about 11 kilos of them every year.
 Used clothes can be exported outside the EU, but are mostly (87%) incinerated or landfilled.

-Tackling textile waste in the EU
+Reducing textile waste in the EU: what are the solutions?

 The EU has an EU Ecolabel that producers respecting ecological criteria can apply to items, ensuring a limited use of harmful substances and reduced water and air pollution.

 The EU has also introduced some measures to mitigate the impact of textile waste on the environment.
-Horizon 2020 funds RESYNTEX, a project using chemical recycling, which could provide a circular economy business model for the textile industry.
+Horizon 2020 funds Resyntex, a project using chemical recycling, which could provide a circular economy business model for the textile industry.

 A more sustainable model of textile production also has the potential to boost the economy.
 "Europe finds itself in an unprecedented health and economic crisis, revealing the fragility of our global supply chains," said lead MEP Jan Huitema (Renew, the Netherlands).
 "Stimulating new innovative business models will in turn create new economic growth and the job opportunities Europe will need to recover."